 Diverging (stacked) bar/column chart

 A diverging bar chart (or, if plotted vertically, a diverging column chart) is a chart that resembles a regular bar chart.
 However, a crucial difference is a baseline located in the middle (usually corresponding to a zero) and the bars extending to both sides of this midpoint.
 Often used to display results of a questionnaire or a survey, but definitely not limited to this use case, as seen in the example above.
 In a diverging bar chart, we use contrasting colors to show the categories being compared.
 A very common variation of this chart is called a ‘diverging stacked bar chart’, which adds additional segments.
 In other words, it’s very similar to a regular stacked bar chart but with an extra baseline in the middle.
 But a diverging stacked bar is a very good alternative to a stacked bar chart since it is easier to compare the stacks with it.
 That is because the stacks here share the same baseline, which makes comparison much easier.
-See more bar chart examples here.
+See more variations of bar charts on inspiration page.

 Alternative name: Pictograph